eothmal/homework/README.md

-if you have docker installed, you can try running with this command:
+You will be able to test the Spring Boot sample code with Docker

-docker run -p 8080:8080 eothmal/spring-boot-docker
+docker run -p 8080:8080 eothmal/springboot-demo-docker

+I.    Original Code         : Test with Postman: GET/POST http://localhost:8080/pre/  (original code, without H2)
+II.
+Add H2 database       : Test with Postman: GET/POST http://localhost:8080/students ...etc  (original code, with H2 - you can find iin the bottom about H2-console)
+III.
+Add UI with Thymeleaf : Test with Browser: http://localhost:8080 (with frames) or http://localhost:8080/base/all (without frames)

+I & II
+POSTMAN Test:

-You can still try the old path without H2 database by adding prefix in the url with /pre
+The original code without H2 database by adding prefix in the url with /pre
     example: http://localhost:8080/pre/students

 1. List of Students: